 Functional quadriplegia (or quadriparesis) is defined as the complete inability to move due to severe disability or frailty caused by another medical condition without physical injury or damage to the brain or spinal cord.
 Patients usually do not have the mental ability to move themselves and require “total care,” such as turning every one or two hours and full assistance with feeding, elimination and hygiene.

-The Braden Scale, performed by nurses to predict the risk of developing pressure ulcers, has two objective indicators that are useful in identifying functional quadriplegia: mobility and activity (see sidebar).
+The Braden Scale, performed by nurses to predict the risk of developing pressure ulcers, has two objective indicators that are useful in identifying functional quadriplegia: mobility and activity (see Table).

 Likewise, nursing assessments of functional quadriplegics' basic activities of daily living (ADLs) will indicate a high degree of disability or dependence on such measures as communication, ambulation, transferring, dressing, eating, swallowing, toileting and bathing.